thomasfr/hass-addons/README.md

-# Home Assistant Addons: Thomas' repository
+# Citrus Home Assistant Addons

-Add-ons for Home Assistant written by Thomas Fritz.
+Add-ons for Home Assistant written by Thomas Fritz and modified to suit our needs.
 To add this repository:
 1. Go to your Home Assistant Frontend
 2. Open **Supervisor** > **Add-On Store**,